This article describes how you can configure Cloud Identity or Google Workspace to use Active Directory as IdP and authoritative source.

 In Google Cloud, groups are commonly used as a way to manage access efficiently across projects.
 Rather than assigning individual users to IAM roles in each project, you define a set of groups that model common roles in your organization, and then assign those groups to a set of IAM roles.
 By modifying the membership of the groups, you can control users' access to an entire set of resources.

 Mapping groups between Azure AD and Google Cloud is optional.
-Once you've set up user provisioning, you can create and manage groups directly in Cloud Identity or G Suite, which means that Active Directory remains the central system for identity management but not for access management.
-To maintain Active Directory as the central system for identity management and access management, we recommend that you synchronize security groups from Active Directory instead of managing them in Cloud Identity or G Suite.
+Once you've set up user provisioning, you can create and manage groups directly in Cloud Identity or Google Workspace, which means that Active Directory remains the central system for identity management but not for access management.
+To maintain Active Directory as the central system for identity management and access management, we recommend that you synchronize security groups from Active Directory instead of managing them in Cloud Identity or Google Workspace.
 With this approach, you can set up IAM so that you can use group memberships in Active Directory to control who has access to certain resources in Google Cloud.

 Security groups in Active Directory